- Refinery clients usually have consistent flows.

 - Flows that drastically jump in quantity are red flags.

-And most of us don't really understand where or why.
 The fact is that for hundreds, if not thousands of years, there has been relatively little going on in how precious metals get to customers.
 From deriving the material, all the way to manufacturing jewelry, this article discusses changes in the precious metals, and especially, the gold supply chain.

 In 2006, Edward Zwick released the now famous movie "Blood Diamond," starring Leonardo DiCaprio.
 Through this movie the world learned about blood diamonds.
 These diamonds are mined in war zones generally to to finance further conflict.
 Not only are warlords profiting from indigenous resources, but thousands are perishing in the process.
 And what for?
 So that diamond companies across the world can continue to sell stones at obscene profits.